ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 **Role Models**: Stoics

+**FOR**:

+- Detach: Think from an outsider's perspective.
+Like you are giving advice to someone else
+    - If this was for someone I know, what would I advice them?
+Often this advice would be different and more rational.

+**AGAINST**:

+- Getting confused
+- Not taking action
+- Being Myopic
+- Vindictive
+- Emotional

 ***

 I am trying make these values my second nature by forming habits.
 The ideal goal is identity level change [^4] but it will take time which is why I haven't published my post on it.